This post may contain affiliate links. Learn more.

 Why we chose these dryers over other dryers

 Not all hair dryers are built the same although they all accomplish the same thing, basically.
 But what we looked for in choosing the dryers for this “best of” list came down to a few important things:

 - Craftsmanship and construction – No one wants to buy a cheaply-made dryer that’s going to die several months after they bought it.
 Durability is important, especially for something you may use daily.

 - Attachments – We like dryers that come with a variety of attachments, such as diffusers, that provide versatility.

 - Price – We seek to find products that fit into a variety of price ranges that fit the budgets of every man.

 - Ease of use – Is the dryer easy to use, even if it comes with a variety of gadgets?
 Its buttons and attachments should be intuitive, not the stuff of rocket science.

-That wraps up our review of the best hair dryers for men in 2018.
+That wraps up our review of the best hair dryers for men.
 Have you used any of the dryers listed here?
 Is there another dryer that’s your favorite?
 We always welcome your comments and suggestions.